More Than a Wife and a Mom: A Study of Mom Vlogging Practices in China: Related Work

 \subsection{Mom Blogging}

-While our investigation focuses on mom vlogging, a related notion is mom blogging \cite{mom:3}.
-Australian blogging mothers were found to negotiate their identities as mothers and move beyond their homes using social media.
-In this process, they could not only make some money, but more importantly, obtain a sense of belonging \cite{mom:3}.
-A survey study revealed five mothers' motivations for blogging: developing connections with others, experiencing heightened levels of mental stimulation, achieving self-validation, contributing to the welfare of others, and extending skills and abilities \cite{mom:4}.

-Despite the many benefits mentioned above, there can be negative aspects to social media use for mothers of young children, e.g., addiction, depression, superficiality, and privacy concerns \cite{mom:5}. ``Mumpreneur bloggers'', who earned a significant income from their personal brand and role as social media influencers, may use their families, particularly their young children, as characters in their story posts.
-These posts helped the audience identify with the bloggers, increasing their social capital and influence, though privacy concerns were inevitable \cite{mom:6}.
+While our investigation focuses on mom vlogging, a relevant media is mom blogging in non-video forms \cite{mom:3}.
+Researchers have coded mom influencer accounts on Instagram and identified diverse emotions and topics in the posts \cite{meso}.
+Australian blogging mothers were found to negotiate their identities as mothers and move beyond their homes using social media, in which process they made money and obtained a sense of belonging \cite{mom:3}.
+A survey study revealed mothers' motivations for blogging were to develop connections with others, achieve self-validation, contribute to the welfare of others, and extend skills and abilities \cite{mom:4}.
+Privacy concerns, however, are inevitable.
+For example, ``Mumpreneur bloggers'', who earned a significant income from their personal brand and role as social media influencers, may use their family members, particularly their young children, as characters in their story posts, potentially leading to privacy leakage \cite{mom:6}.
+The visual nature of mom vlogging can make vloggers more vulnerable to privacy risks.
+For example, some YouTube kids' lives have been documented in vlogs from the moment they were born \cite{youtube}.

-With the prevalence of short videos, there are increasingly more mom vloggers on Chinese social media platforms which support short video sharing or livestreaming.
-Thus, it is worth studying the motivations and challenges of mom vloggers, and their differences to mom bloggers.
-While previous study on mom blogging has been situated in the Western context, we present an exploratory investigation of Chinese mom vloggers.

-\subsection{Gender, Motherhood and Feminist HCI}
+\subsection{Gender, Motherhood, and Feminist HCI}

-Intensive motherhood has long been a gender issue in China.
+Intensive motherhood has long been a gender issue in China \cite{housewife:1,housewife:2,housewife:3,housewife:4,housewife:5}.
 Women need to seek a delicate balance between childrearing and their own work and life.
-They also have to face the conflict between their own perception of the ideal status of being a mother and motherhood expected by the family and the society.
-The gender division within family and the dominant motherhood ideology outside the family makes the conflict harder \cite{gender:2}.
-Hanser and Li argued that intensive, demanding forms of parenting extended into the earliest years of a child's life, and suggested that the linkage between breastfeeding and motherhood represented a ``gendered burden'' for Chinese women \cite{gender:1}.
-There are further challenges faced by mothers, many of whom find themselves increasingly isolated and overwhelmed after giving birth to a new baby, leading to extreme stress, anxiety, and depression \cite{mom:5}.
+They also have to face the conflict between their own perception of the ideal status of being a mother and motherhood expected by the family and society.
+The gender division within the family and the dominant motherhood ideology outside the family make the conflict harder \cite{gender:2}.
+Many mothers found themselves increasingly isolated and overwhelmed after giving birth to a new baby, leading to extreme stress, anxiety, and depression \cite{mom:5}.